 From the hilltop, you’ll also notice two narrow trails through the grass; both lead to the top of the buffalo jump.
 The right trail is one mile (1.6 km), very steep, and climbs up the face while the left trail leads around the side and ascends from there in a much less extreme (and slightly longer) manner.

-No matter what trail you take, there are no trees here so there’s no shade.
+No matter what trail you take, there are few trees here so there’s no shade.
 Also, Madison Buffalo Jump is prime rattlesnake country.
 I’ve never actually seen one there, but it’s nevertheless a good idea to wear sturdy shoes, watch your step, and keep an ear out for the telltale rattling sound that means that you’re too close to a snake and it’s feeling threatened.

 And if you do encounter one, simply back away slowly to avoid startling the snake (despite the urge to scream and run away).
 Like I said, I’ve never seen one here – but better safe than sorry.